syllable-hq/uphs-feasibility-study/README.md

 Some sections of this report have been temporarily redacted until we have more time to consult with advisors and consider protecting some proprietary knowledge.

 ## Thanks
-Thanks for your interest and supporting mission driven work!
+Thanks for your interest and for supporting mission driven work!

-Syllable
+— Syllable